NixOS/rfcs/rfcs/0127-issues-warnings.md

   - Issues can certainly be automatically integrated into the release notes somehow.
 However, this alone would not allow us to move most of our release notes into the packages, because for many release entries breaking eval would be overkill.

 ## Bike shedding

+*Note: the bike shedding phase is considered over.*

 Here are a few naming proposals, and how well they would be suited to describe different conditions. "broken" and "unsupported" must be acknowledged but – unlike the others – don't imply some required user action. "unfree" is somewhat out of scope because it is unlikely to be replaced anytime soon.